Share this post on:

 Now, consider how an oversupply of the need for Love / Connection can lead to a loss of identity.

 With this loss comes the need to feel important, unique, and worthy.
-And as such, your relationships with other people start to break apart.
+As such, relationships with other people start to break apart.

-Learn more about when the need for Love /Connection is important to you.
+Learn when the need for Love /Connection is essential to you.

 When the Need for Growth is Important to You

-• You need to constantly develop new skills, learn new things and improve what you already know.
+• You must constantly develop new skills, learn new things, and improve your knowledge.

 • You must develop yourself physically, emotionally, intellectually, and spiritually.